University of Montana Style Guide

 dollars Use figures and the dollar sign when referring to a specific amount: Admission is $5.
 For amounts of more than $1 million, use the $ and numerals up to two decimal places: The grant is worth $2.25 million.
 Spell out otherwise: Just how many dollars are we talking about?

-Don Anderson Hall Anderson Hall on second reference.
+Don Anderson Hall Anderson Hall is acceptable on first reference.
 Houses the School of Journalism.
 Completed in 2007.

 due to, because of Due to introduces an adjective phrase and should modify nouns.
 It normally is used only after some form of the verb "to be" (is, are, was, were).
 Her success is due to talent and hard work. ("Due to" modifies success.)
 Because of introduces adverbial phrases and should modify verbs.
 He resigned because of ill health. ("Because of" modifies resigned.)
 Use "because" instead of "due to the fact."